Uncertainty-Aware Robust Learning on Noisy Graphs: Uncertainty-aware Graph Learning

 Here $\theta \in \Theta$ denotes the parameters specific to the model used in our framework.

-It is important to note that these node embeddings obtained through minimizing standard loss functions (\eg, sum of squared errors) may not accurately reflect the true feature patterns of the graph due to the presence of noise in the observed data.
+It is important to note that the node embeddings obtained through the minimization of standard loss functions (\eg, cross-entropy loss) may not accurately capture the key feature patterns of the graph in our problem setting.
+The presence of noise in the observed graph $\mathcal{G}$, compounded by the scarcity of labeled nodes, can lead to overfitting on noisy data, misguided gradients, and poor generalization.

-\textbf{Distributionally robust graph learning.} To address this issue, we develop a novel graph learning framework that improves the node embeddings, resulting in more robust predictive performance, particularly when confronted with noisy data.
-Figure~\ref{fig:architecture} summarizes the architecture of the proposed model.